 Visually impaired people should also be able to fill out the forms on your website.
-Each form field should have a label that can be read by the screen reader.
+Each form field should have a label that the screen reader can read.
 In addition, each form field should have error messages that clearly describe errors to the viewer.
 For instance, if your form field requires users to type in a phone number as 555-555-5555 and they type it in as 5555555555, the form’s error message needs to tell them that they need to hyphenate the phone number.

 Like I mentioned earlier, “visually impaired” also means someone who is colorblind.
 Your website’s text should have good contrast from the background colors.
-Having a grey or other light colored text on a white background is not good.
+Having grey or other light-colored text on a white background is not good.
 Using text in red, green, blue, and yellow is a bad idea because these are the most common colors to be colorblind of.

 Contrast is one of those things that can be hard to get right.
 My personal opinion is to get it as good as possible.

-Just because your logo includes some highly stylized fot doesn’t mean you should incorporate that into the text of your website.
+Just because your logo includes some highly stylized font doesn’t mean you should incorporate that into the text of your website.
 Use fonts that are clear and easy to read.
-Make sure good letter spacing and line spacing is in place so that letters and sentences don’t blend together.
+Ensure good letter spacing and line spacing are in place so that letters and sentences don’t blend.

-Descriptive link text allows those using a screen reader to have a better understanding of where a link is going to take them.
-For example, a link that simply says “click here” does not tell the user where the link will take them or why they should click on it.
+Descriptive link text allows those using a screen reader to understand better where a link will take them.
+For example, a link that says “click here” does not tell the user where the link will take them or why they should click on it.
 But a link that says “click here to schedule service” tells the user exactly what they are doing by clicking the link.

-Subtitles on videos allow those who are hearing impaired to watch and understand a video that they would not otherwise be able to.
+Subtitles on videos allow those who are deaf and hard of hearing to watch and understand a video that they would not otherwise be able to.
 It has also become commonplace for people who do not have hearing impairments to watch videos, especially when on social media, without the sound turned on.

 Look, I understand.
 I’m sitting here writing a small book right now.
 There’s so much I’d rather be doing instead of this, but this stuff brings me new business, and having an active blog on your website will bring you new business as well.
 If you’re not going to write it yourself, hire someone else to do it.
 Hire a ghostwriter.
 Pay your techs to do it in their spare time.
 Hire an auto repair shop marketing company to do it.
 But don’t ignore it altogether just because you don’t want to do the blogging yourself.

-Google loves websites that change consistently A blog is a great place to get that new content coming in on a regular basis.
+Google loves websites that change consistently.
+A blog is a great place to get that new content coming in regularly.

-Important Note: If you don’t have all of your main website content created yet, focus in on that first before you worry about your blog.
-Your main website pages are going to have the content that gets the most searches, so that’s where your energy should be spent.
+Important Note: If you don’t have all of your main website content created yet, focus on that first before worrying about your blog.
+Your main website pages will have the content that gets the most searches, so that’s where your energy should be spent.
 Once your main pages are all in place, then move on to your blog.